 a résumé of personal, employment, education and volunteer experience, with reference names and contact information; and

 Yukon First Nations applicants must provide verification of their citizenship from their First Nation, or a copy of their Certificate of Indian Status.

 Apply for a medical education bursary

-- Complete the medical education bursary application form and make sure you have all the required documents.
+- Review application package to make sure you have all required documents.